Generated meadow-and-canyon river scene representing the Portneuf River near Pocatello in Idaho, not an exact location photo

 Backup water

-If the Portneuf lower corridor looks poor, head upstream toward colder water or switch to the Blackfoot or South Fork Snake depending on how much current and travel you want.
+If the Portneuf lower area looks poor, head upstream toward colder water or switch to the Blackfoot or South Fork Snake depending on how much current and travel you want.

-IDFG's 2025-2027 special rule for the Portneuf River from above East Main Street Bridge in Lava Hot Springs upstream to Chesterfield Reservoir is catch-and-release, no bait, and barbless only from December 1 through the Friday before Memorial Day weekend; from the Saturday of Memorial Day weekend through November 30 the trout limit is 6 with no cutthroat harvest.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+IDFG's 2025-2027 special rule for the Portneuf River from above East Main Street Bridge in Lava Hot Springs upstream to Chesterfield Reservoir is catch-and-release, no bait, and barbless only from December 1 through the Friday before Memorial Day weekend.
+From the Saturday of Memorial Day weekend through November 30 the trout limit is 6 with no cutthroat harvest.
 Other sections outside the Fort Hall Reservation follow Southeast Region rules.

 Portneuf Gap River Access